mmccanney/StarCrunch/README.md

 Then, many more years later I reproduced the the game under linux in the _nix folder.

 The newest is under the sfml folder.
-I created it based off a tutorial from Vittorio Romeo (@vittorioromeo).
+I created it based off a tutorial from Vittorio Romeo.
 It's kind of just thrown together and is not what I would consider a good design.
 Maybe later I'll clean it up.